AndreRH/pButtler/README.md

-# pButtler
+# pyMagicMirror
-pButtler is a Pygame interface for a Magic Mirror.
+pyMagicMirror is a Pygame interface for a Magic Mirror.

 ## Installalation
 + Clone the repository.